Vinny Testaverde: Personal life

-Testaverde is currently the Quarterbacks Coach at Jesuit High School of Tampa, where his son Vincent Jr. attended.
+Testaverde is currently the quarterbacks coach at Jesuit High School of Tampa, where his son Vincent Jr. attended.
 He and his wife, Mitzi, have two daughters, Alicia and Madeleine, and a son, Vincent Jr; they live in Tampa, Florida.
-Vincent Jr. played college football as a quarterback for the SUNY Albany Great Danes; he signed with the Tampa Bay Buccaneers as an undrafted free agent following the 2019 NFL draft and had a short stay with the Tampa Bay Vipers of the XFL.
+Vincent Jr. played college football as a quarterback for the SUNY Albany Great Danes; he signed with the Tampa Bay Buccaneers as an undrafted free agent following the 2019 NFL draft and had a short stint with the Tampa Bay Vipers of the XFL.

+On September 18, 2025, the University of Miami announced that Max Chira, a UM fan, has made a $1.81 million donation that will be used to construct life-sized statues of Gino Torretta and Testaverde on campus outside the Schwartz Center for Athletic Excellence.